 - If you feel pain a few days after the tooth has been removed, it might be where the blood clot has broken down leaving an empty hole in the gum.
 This is called a ‘dry socket’ and will need to be looked at by your dentist.
 Simply go back and the dentist will pack the wound to ease your discomfort.

-Your dentist may have given you some gauze to place onto the area where the tooth has been removed – if not, a clean cloth handkerchief will do just as well (but not a paper tissue).
+You might have been given some gauze by your dentist to place onto the area where the tooth has been removed – if not, a clean cloth handkerchief will do just as well (but not a paper tissue).

 - Roll it into a small firm pad large enough to fit over the gap (probably around 1cm by 3cm).